oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 author: oliver
 lang: C
 ---
 For some time now I've been working on writing a game in C from scratch (using OpenGL and GLFW).
+To make my life easier and to prevent some errors I have developed a generator and a custom made scripting language to create C-files.

+I think the whole process could be interesting to some people out there, so I decided to explain what I have done step by step in this and the next few posts.
+In this part I will give an overview of the language we will implement and give a general outlook what to expect.

 During development I often needed to access specific array elements.
 The easiest way to do so is to define an enum which constants corresponds with the index of the element in the array.
 The only shortcoming of this method the manual, error prone process to fill the array.

 To register a new component type to the ECS I have to call a function with component specific argmunets.
 So the order in which the components are added has to match the order defined in the enum which contains all component types.
 Doing